 Be certain to disclose your full criminal history, as failure to do could result in perjury charges.

 Appealing an asylum denial is not an easy task.
 To have the Board of Immigration Appeals accept your appeal, you must demonstrate that there are changed circumstances that materially affect your eligibility for asylum.
 Your application will also be denied if there is a chance you could be moved to another third country that is safe.
-Our Austin asylum lawyers can represent you during your appeal.
+Contact us for more information.